shawnkoon/az-100-study-guide/README.md

 - [Azure Fundmental e-Learning Path](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/).
   - Great learning path with tutorials provided by MS.

-# Notes
+# Study Guide 📝

 Now, let's talk about each topics that are required on the exam.

-## Manage Azure Subscriotions and resources (15-20%)
+## 🍏 Manage Azure Subscriotions and resources (15-20%)

-### Manage Azure subscriptions
+- **Manage Azure subscriptions**
   > May include but not limited to: Assign administrator permissions; configure cost center quotas and tagging; configure Azure subscription policies at Azure subscription level

   - **Assign administrator permissions**
     - Read [Azure Document](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles) on this topic in details.
     - On the Azure portal, just Click `All services` -> `Subscriptions` -> Click on any `Subscriptions` -> `Access control (IAM)` -> `Add role assignment`.
       - Just chose the correct Role, Access Target, and User in the form to finish adding a admin.
     - Or `Azure Active Directory` -> `Roles and administrators` -> Click any `Role` -> `Add Member` to add users to a specific role.

   - **Configure cost center quotas and tagging**

   - **Configure Azure subscription policies at Azure subscription level**

+- **Analyze resource utilization and consumption**
+  > May include but not limited to: Configure diagnostic settings on resources; create baseline for resources; create and test alerts; analyze alerts across subscription; analyze metrics across subscription; create action groups; monitor for unused resources; monitor spend; report on spend; utilize Log Search query functions; view alerts in Log Analytics.

+- **Manage resource groups**
+  > May include but not limited to: Use Azure policies for resource groups; configure resource locks; configure resource policies; implement and set tagging on resource groups; move resources across resource groups; remove resource groups